 Dr. Phu Tran, PhD is an associate professor at the University of Minnesota.
 His research focuses on iron-dependent epigenetic mechanisms underlying the long-term neural gene dysregulation due to early-life iron deficiency, which is a number one micronutrient worldwide, affecting approximately 30-35% pregnant women and preschool age children, that results in long-term neurocognitive impairment and socio-behavioral abnormality despite prompt treatment.
 For more information, please visit his webpage.

-Dr. Kaela Varberg, PhD is a Postdoctoral fellow at the University of Kansas Medical Center in the laboratory of Dr. Michael J. Soares.
+Dr. Kaela Varberg, PhD is a Research Assistant Professor at the University of Kansas Medical Center in the laboratory of Dr. Michael J. Soares.
 Dr. Varberg's current line of research is aimed at identifying key factors and molecular mechanisms driving extravillous trophoblast cell lineage development in hemochorial placentation.
 She completed her PhD in Cellular & Integrative Physiology at Indiana University School of Medicine under the mentorship of Dr. Laura S. Haneline.
 During her doctoral training, she investigated the impact of intrauterine maternal diabetes exposure on fetal vascular progenitor cell function.
 Outside of the lab, she is very passionate about professional development, networking, and leadership development.
 She has previously served as a trainee member on the US DOHaD Society Council.